basimkhajwal/TheZamboniChronicles/README.md

 - Particle Effects (Add when needed)
 - Physics Engine and collision detection
 - MAKE COLLISION BETTER *sigh*
-- ADD ONBLUR AND ONFOCUS EVENT LISTENERS TO PREVENT PAUSE MOVEMENT

 ###The Game Ideas
 The game still needs to be planned ..